-On June 19, 1865, United States General GORDON GRANGER arrived in Galveston, Texas, where he publicly read General Order No. 3 declaring that all those who had been enslaved were free.
-Juneteenth officially became a federal holiday in 2021.
+U.S. General GORDON GRANGER arrived in Galveston, Texas, on June 19, 1865.
+His public reading of General Order No. 3 declared that all those who had been enslaved were free.
+The date is now commemorated as "Juneteenth" or "Emancipation Day."